Wrkfic/python-practice-problems/README.md

 # python-practice-problems
-In this section we taking problem from different famous websites and try to solve it in brute force programming manner.
+In this section I'm taking problem from different famous websites and try to solve it in brute force programming manner.